 3. Banking and Finance

 Banking is another industry that could potentially benefit from blockchain.
 If banks introduce distribution ledgers, the finance industry could benefit from quicker banking solutions which may speed up bank office systems.
 This could offer more transparency in light of financial scandals and fraud as blockchain technology can be used to create a public ledger system that tracks payments and data.
+As well as you can use your bnb wallet for banking transactions.

 4. Online Messaging